Around 9,500 B.C. Paleo-Indian peoples initially occupied the Northern Plains, hunting mammoths, giant bison, and other mega-fauna.

 Starting around 30 A.D.
 The Jamestown mounds, a complex burial and ceremonial site, were occupied.

 By 900 A.D.
 Late Woodland peoples used the bow and arrow extensively, produced ceramics resembling the later Plains Village wares, and gardened intensively.

 Starting in 950 A.D.
 Plains Village peoples raised corn and other crops in sufficient quantities to store seed and trade for other goods.
-Prior to this time the tribsmen only traveled this area in the warm months then traveling south to warmer climate.
-By this time they built permanent villages of earthlodges.
+Seasonally occupied, permanent villages of earthlodges were built.